yiwen950725/blog/source/_posts/CST Term4.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>For this term, we have 2 courses for our option, the data communications.
+<p>For this term, we had 2 courses for our option, the data communications.
 The two courses were taught by our new option head, D'Arcy Smith.
 Some other courses we had were Business Law, 2 Industry Projects (yes 2 of them!!!!), Operating Systems, and Internet Sturctures (web dev).
 If you take Information Systems, you don't have BLAW, but there are 3 option courses. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->